Arelle/ixbrl-viewer/ARCHITECTURE.md

 will add `id` attributes to facts if not present.
-IDs are required to be unique within an Inline XBRL Document Set, but in order to avoid collisions between IDs in different Inline XBRL Document Sets when multiple source reports are present, the JavaScript viewer prefixes IDs with a source report index when loading (e.g `0-f1` is `f1` in the first report).
+IDs are required to be unique within an Inline XBRL Document Set, but in order to avoid collisions between IDs in different Inline XBRL Document Sets when multiple source reports are present, the JavaScript viewer internally uses "viewer unique IDs", which are the `id` attribute values prefixed by the source report index (e.g `0-f1` is `f1` in the first report).
+The original `id` attributes are only used to resolve footnotes and continuation chains during the pre-process phase.
+Facts are selected via the `ivids` data attribute on wrapper nodes, which uses viewer unique IDs.